Bonded by Love for Product

 We love "impossible."

 We embrace the “impossible” as a chance to grow and be challenged.
 The harder the problem, the more confident we become in our technology and solution.
 We look at every problem as an opportunity to innovate and lead.
 We’ve been referred to as the Amazon of online weed shopping, but really we’re so much more.
 It might be more accurate to say we’re an Amazon-like experience, because on the backend we source from and support local businesses.
 We are transforming local brick-and-mortar stores into an online localized marketplace by directly integrating into the stores’ Point-Of-Sale systems, something that isn’t currently being done.
-We also have a patent for this technology, that is not specific to cannabis.
+We also have five software utility patents for this technology that are not specific to cannabis.

 Cannabis discovery is more similar to finding music you like than wine.
 Some people may listen to house music and feel super focused, while others get revved up.
 With cannabis, how you experience things is unique to the individual.
 We’re using data to figure out how someone with your specific tastes and preferences for certain strains and products can be matched with others who share similar profiles.
 That way, if we know these strains worked for others like you, we can help you find new products you might enjoy, too.